JacobAlexander/til/ruby/run-specific-version-of-gem.md

-# Run specific version of a gem
+# Run specific version of a gem using rvm

 **Question:** if I have multiple versions of Rails installed (assuming I am lazy and have only one gemset) - how do I run a specific version e.g. create new Rails project in _4.0.9_ and not _4.2.1_?